nonflow/class/README.md

 1. Create a new Python file in the `python/` directory (e.g., `new_service.py`).
 2. Define your service class with the necessary methods.
 3. Add commands using your new service to the `commands.yaml` file.
+4. Add the corresponding configuration to the `private.yaml` file.

 The runner will automatically detect and make available your new service.